 For the Mosaik Album Launch Camo & Krooked picked an intense complementary line-up with Dimension, Mefjus, Spectrasoul and more.
 In the depths of Fabric I investigated what goes on in the minds of this exceptional duo.
 We talked about their mindset, thought process and vision on drum & bass.
 It’s quite something, let’s dive in.

 What is Mosaik all about?

 Krooked: I think Mosaik is about putting together fragments of different ideas into one big picture.
-We had quite a different approach on this album I have to say.
+We had quite a different approach on this album.
 First of all, it took us longer than the other albums.
 We took one year and a half longer than for our last record [Zeitgeist], so we had way more phases of our life to get inspired by and different sounds we were into.
 I think it’s a very colourful album and that’s also the reason we called it Mosaik.

 How did the creation process go?

 Krooked: The funny thing is, when the album was more than halfway done it didn’t even make sense to us!
 At some point we found a line through all of the tunes and we started putting ideas together.
 For example we had a little loop from one project and an intro from a completely different project.
 We put these together and created tunes like that.
 We thought more in a mashing up ideas kind of mindset rather than thinking “I’m going to write this very song”.

 Camo: We now have 17 tunes on the album, which is a lot.
 But when you listen through the album it feels like 30 tunes because most of the second drops are completely different from the first one.
 It’s an album you need to get to know.
 With the first listen-through you’ll only hear maybe like a third of the content that’s actually there!